- Middlesex-London Health Unit

 It is important for us to know what our bodies need nutritionally, and how we can acquire that nutrition, particularly on a limited budget.
 Providing our bodies with proper nutrition improves physical and emotional health, energy, concentration, and other brain functions.
 There are services that can help you to assess your particular nutritional needs, and make suggestions to your meal planning and preparation.

 - Dieticians available to answer nutrition questions by telephone

 - Workshops on how to make your own baby food

 - The Health Unit’s website at www.healthunit.com provides links to all of their services, including Healthy Living

 A note on Organic Foods: Organically grown foods are grown without pesticides or chemicals.
-This means that they are produced without harming the environment, and that we can eat them without eating pesticides and chemicals.
-Organically grown fruits and vegetables are much higher in nutrients than non-organic, and have better flavours.
+This means that they are produced without harming the environment and that we can eat them without eating pesticides and chemicals.
+Organically grown fruits and vegetables are much higher in nutrients than non-organic and have better flavors.
 This means that we get better value for our money when we purchase organically, rather than commercially.

 Food Buying Collectives

 What?
 A buying collective is a group of people (5 or more) who pool their money together to order groceries in bulk and have them delivered to one specific site.

 Why?
 The idea is that by pooling money, people can gain access to food at wholesale prices.
 Purchasing through this method you can: